 Another Sunday Service at Bathurst

 Refreshments after our Sunday Service

-Many different people give the Sunday reflection: the minister, Bathurst members, guest speakers.
+Many different people give the Sunday reflection.
 They can be talks, presentations, videos, or guided small group discussions.

 Children in the Service